Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Bundles over spaces of links and resulting real cohomology classes

 For a self-loop on a segment vertex $i$, consider the map

 given by the unit tangent vector to $L$ at the point $x_i$.

 If $d$ is odd, define

 where both products are taken over all edges $(i \to j)$ (including self-loops $(i \to i)$) in $\Gamma$, and where the order of factors in the product is chosen arbitrarily.
 If $d$ is even, define $\Phi$ similarly, by arbitrarily choosing either $\phi_{ij}$ or $\phi_{ji}$ for each edge between vertices $i$ and $j$, but ordering the factors according to the order of the edges.
-We will call $\Phi$ the \emph{spherical map}.
+We use the term \emph{spherical map} to refer to $\Phi$ or a constituent $\phi_{ij}$.